bbchen/bbchen.github.io/content/posts/2016/1-5 reflectoin-of-2015-and-plan-for-2016.md

 **And most importantly, what is the new year's resolution for my family?** Family is what I value the most important part of one's life.
 I am blessed that I have a nice family, with two little and lovely kids.
 In the new year, I am planning to accomplish the following:

-- Read to the kids.
+- Read to the kids every day.
 - Give them a decent and memorable vacation to the family.
 - Spend more time with wife and kids.
 - Learn to cook nutritious and healthy breakfast for the family.